During my blogging hiatus, an online feud erupted between two bloggers that I have been reading for years. It was

 My readers probably already know Richard Nikoley from FreeTheAnimal.
 The other blogger was Karl Denninger, who mostly blogs about finance, but in recent years has also shown an interest in nutrition.
 Although I rarely read Karl today, he was my go-to financial site leading into the financial crisis of 2008-2009.

 Their battle started on Twitter over the Potato Diet.
 Richard is a fan.
 Karl isn’t.
 If you missed the battle in February, you can read Richard’s post Why Does Karl Denninger Lie Like That?
-(MAY 2021: link now behind paywall) I would also link to Karl’s post, but like so many of his other posts in the past, he no longer has it available publicly.
+(MAY 2021: link now behind a paywall) I would also link to Karl’s post, but like so many of his other posts in the past, he no longer has it available publicly.

 Although I think Karl is brilliant when it comes to his understanding of interest rates and other topics related to economics, I completely side with Richard on this topic.
 Richard like myself is pro-potato and pro-carbs.
-For a summary on how we went from preaching the low carb gospel to eating bags of potatoes, see the post How Low Carb Paleo Can Fool You.
+For a summary of how we went from preaching the low carb gospel to eating bags of potatoes, see the post How Low Carb Paleo Can Fool You.
 But I also understand why Karl feels the way he does.
 He has had great success (so far) following a low-carb diet.
 I was there.
 So was Richard.
 I totally get it.

 ** If Karl happens to read this post, I want to say you lose tremendous credibility when you take down old posts.
 Especially posts of a financial nature.
 Jim Cramer never had this post taken down.
 I really wish you’d put up your critique of MMT you wrote several years ago.
 I recall that post being brilliant.